MicrosoftDocs/sql-docs/azure-sql/managed-instance/connectivity-architecture-overview.md

 ### Public endpoint

 The [public endpoint](public-endpoint-configure.md) is an optional domain name that has the form `<mi_name>.public.<dns_zone>.database.windows.net` and resolves to a public IP address that's reachable from the internet.
-This endpoint allows only traffic direction system traffic to reach SQL Managed Instance and can't be used for integration scenarios like failover groups, managed instance link, and similar technologies.
+This endpoint allows only traffic direction system traffic to reach SQL Managed Instance and can't be used for integration scenarios like failover groups, Managed Instance link, and similar technologies.

 ## [Architecture before November 2022](#tab/before-feature-wave)